Bushveld Igneous Complex: Environmental and health issues

 A study from Maboeta et al. in 2006, has revealed through chemical analysis that the soil from a tailings disposal facility had higher levels of C, N, NH4 and K in comparison to the other general sampling sites.
 The difference was attributed to rehabilitation regimes being implemented reducing the abundance of these microbial and bacterial nutrients.

 Mining operations in general consume much energy and water, producing much waste rock, trailings and greenhouse gases.
 A study has shown that PGM mining has a significant impact on the global environment.
-However, the environmental costs for platinum mines are only slightly higher in energy, somewhat lower in water and moderately higher in greenhouse gas emissions when compared to gold mining.
+The environmental costs for platinum mines are only slightly higher in energy, somewhat lower in water and moderately higher in greenhouse gas emissions when compared to gold mining.